Goitrogenous foods & Cruciferous vegetables- will they help your hyperthyroidism?

-Most of the patients suffering with thyroid problems believe that eating the right food or avoiding the wrong one will cure them from hyperthyroidism or Graves’ Disease.
+Many patients suffering with thyroid problems believe that eating the right foods or avoiding the wrong ones will bring them cure.
+But is that true?

-This is true and not really true.
-No matter how much broccoli you will eat the next 24 hours it will not cure your hyperthyroidism overnight.
-But maintaining a proper diet in a long-term plan will cut a lot of your symptoms, will help your immune system to fight the overactive thyroid and basically will improve in natural way the performance of your thyroid.
-You should read – “inhibit naturally the excessive thyroid hormone”.
-Tomatoes for example are my favorite, even though they are not considered specifically goitrogens.
+Let me tell you a secret: no matter how much broccoli you will eat the next 24 hours it will not cure your hyperthyroidism overnight!
+But truth to be told, maintaining a proper diet in a long-term run can cut a lot of your symptoms, can help your immune system, and also can adjust the levels of the overactive thyroid gland.
+Basically, it will improve in a natural way the performance of your thyroid!
+That’s for sure!

 - Brussel sprouts